Gold Point, Nevada

-Gold Point, Nevada is a well-preserved historic mining town in Esmeralda County, Nevada.
+Gold Point, Nevada is an unincorporated community in Esmeralda County, Nevada.
 The community was named after the local gold-mining industry.
 Gold Point is the southern terminus of Nevada State Route 774.
 Its current population is about seven.

 History

 The area that would become Gold Point was first settled by ranchers and a few miners during the 1880s.
 The small camp of Lime Point was formed a few hundred yards west of the present town, at an outcropping of limestone.